How to make a Fabric Basket: This DIY Fabric Gift Basket tutorial can be customized to your gift/theme and is perfect for dressing up any gift basket!

 All moms deserve a bit of pampering for Mother’s Day, so this year I decided to put together a little something for all the Moms in the family.
 One of my favorite gifts to give for this type of occasion is gift baskets.
 They’re a great option for when you need to put together multiple gifts or want to personalize the gift for a specific recipient or theme and I love being able to pick and choose my favorite goodies to include.

 The Limited Edition Lip Balm set comes with a green and pink lip balm, featuring Cucumber Melon and Coconut Milk flavors.
-The Hand Lotion set includes Berry Blossom, Delicate Petals and Cucumber scented lotions, plus they’re packed with nourishing shea butter, aloe and antioxidants.
+The Hand Lotion set includes deliciously scented lotions and are packed with nourishing shea butter, aloe and antioxidants.
 Everything smells so good – what mom wouldn’t love this lip balm and hand lotion?
 (You can find these lip balms and lotions at almost all major retailers.)
-The packaging, with the unique round shapes and gorgeous spring colors, is absolutely perfect for my Mother’s Day baskets!

 Are you ready to sew your own Fabric Gift Basket?

 These little fabric baskets can be sewn to any size and with any fabric to fit your gift or theme.
 The best news about this project is that you can whip several of these out in less than 30 minutes.
 (And even less time if you use store bought bias tape!)

 - If you want these baskets to be truly reusable, I recommend using a heavy weight iron on interfacing. (just iron it to the back of the lining piece.)